September 2021 Sudanese coup attempt

-The September 2021 Sudanese coup d'état attempt was a coup attempt against the Sovereignty Council of Sudan on Tuesday 21 September 2021.
+On 21 September 2021, officers failed in a coup attempt against the Sovereignty Council of Sudan.

 According to media reports, at least 40 officers were arrested at dawn on Tuesday 21 September 2021.
 A government spokesman said they included "remnants of the defunct regime", referring to former officials of President Omar al-Bashir's government, and members of the country's armoured corps.

 Event

 Sudanese Prime Minister Abdalla Hamdok revealed during a speech that the coup attempt was largely organized by loyalists of the ousted leader Omar al-Bashir.
 He added that the perpetrators involved in the failed coup were not only from the military but also outside the military as well.
 According to some Sudanese officials, soldiers attempted to take over a state media building in Omdurman, but they were subsequently prevented and apprehended.
 There were reports of gunfire close to a military base housing a tank division in Omdurman during the early hours of the incident, according to the BBC.
 Security forces reportedly shut down the main bridge connecting the capital Khartoum to Omdurman.